probcomp/metaprob/README.md

             :injections [(require '(clojure.tools.namespace repl find))]
             :plugins [[cider/cider-nrepl "0.15.1"]]}}

-At a shell, in its own window or tab, do:
+At a shell, in its own window or tab (not necessarily in emacs), do:

     $ lein repl :headless